 Applications for the 2018-2020 Liberty Wines Apprentice are now closed.
 Short-listed candidates will be invited for a first interview in early July and the successful candidate will start in September 2018.

 Applications for the 2019-2021 Apprentice programme will open in May 2019.

-The programme runs for two years from September during which time the candidate studies for WSET Diploma by block release, funded by Liberty Wines.
+The programme runs for two years from September 2018 during which time the candidate will study for WSET Diploma by block release, funded by Liberty Wines.

 It includes placements within customer services and customer business support, events, communications and sales as well as credit control, shipping and distribution.
-During the first year, there is a month in Europe helping with the vintage plus two months’ vintage in the southern hemisphere during the second year.
+During the first year, there is a month in Europe helping with the vintage plus two months’ vintage in Australia or New Zealand during the second year.

 “I have punched down Pinot, barrel fermented Chardonnay, picked a myriad of different grape varieties, pressed and pumped it all”